oOFraulexOo/SCP-IoT/Exercise_04/Exercise_04.md

 ## Optional: Turning your Windows RDP into an IoT Device !

 1. Here is some Python, which turns your Windows RDP into an IoT Device ;) It measures the CPU / Memory on the RDP.
-If you have time, go through the same steps as above (build a capability called "CPU", then a sensor type, device and sensor, and export the certificate, etc) and see if you can make it work ... you can change the values by simply opening / clsoing some apps (such as Chrome), to see the CPU increase/decrease.
+If you have time, go through the same steps as above.

+1. You have 2 options. **One option** is to build a new capability called "CPU", then a new sensor type, new device and new sensor, and export the new certificate, so that you can generate the new keys and see if you can make it work. **Another easier option** is that you could just build a new capability called "CPU", then allocate it as an additional capability to your existing sensor type (which you built for the random data), which is already allocated to your device / sensor.
+You won't need a new certificate as it was created earlier and you won't need to generate new keys either (as again created earlier).
+See this video which details the steps if you are stuck https://www.youtube.com/watch?v=IKX7sij5vX0&list=PLkzo92owKnVzQ7YTkThwiTGOautId39g6&index=13.

+1. You can change the values by simply opening / closing some apps (such as Chrome), to see the CPU increase/decrease.

 1. It is best to copy the code from https://raw.githubusercontent.com/saphanaacademy/SCP-IoT/master/send_CPU_data.py to avoid formatting issues).

-1. Additionally, see this video which details the steps if you are stuck https://www.youtube.com/watch?v=IKX7sij5vX0&list=PLkzo92owKnVzQ7YTkThwiTGOautId39g6&index=13.

 	```py
 	import requests # http://docs.python-requests.org/en/master/